sgromanenko/spotify-top-tracks/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- A Spotify account (free or premium)
+- A Spotify account (Premium account required for full playback functionality)
 - A registered Spotify application (see Authentication Setup below)

 ### Installation